johnpierson/ZeroTouch-RevitAPI-CrossVersionIssue-MinimalReproducibleSample/README.md

 # ZeroTouch-RevitAPI-CrossVersionIssue-MinimalReproducibleSample
-This repo houses a single zerotouch node that demonstrates how broke Dynamo's package manager is, in relation to Revit nodes.
+This repo houses a single zero-touch node ([minimal reproducible sample](https://en.wikipedia.org/wiki/Minimal_reproducible_example) that demonstrates how broken Dynamo's package manager is, in relation to Revit nodes.